neurodata/checklists/methods_paper.md

 #### Statistical Properties

-**Prove** (or comment on the difficulty of proving) each of the below properties:
+1. **Prove** (or comment on the difficulty of proving) each of the below foundational properties:
     1. unbiasedness under M
     2. consistency (or dominance) under M
     3. robustness under misspecification M'
     4. efficiency (or relatively efficiency) under model M in terms of n, p, and d.
+2. **Prove** (or comment on the difficulty of proving) any additional properties that you desire of your estimator, eg, non-negativity.
+3. **Discuss** the hyper-parameters of your estimator, including
-5. hyper-parameterness: the # of and ease of estimating them
+    1. the # of hyper-parameters
+    2. ease of estimating them (e.g., are they nested (like in PCA) or not (like k-means)).

 #### Computational Properties

-**Provide/prove** worst case computational space and time requirements as a function of n, p, and possibly d  and T.  When appropriate, also include other model parameters such as K (# of clusters) or d' (# of dimensions embedded into), etc.  For supervised methods, provide the above for both training and *testing*.
+1. **State/prove** worst case computational *time* requirements as a function of n, p, and possibly d  and T.  When appropriate, also include other model parameters such as K (# of clusters) or d' (# of dimensions embedded into), etc.  For supervised methods, provide the above for both training and *testing*.
+2. **Sampe** for *space*